loisramses/BetScraper/README.md

 - Scrapes odds from four betting websites

-- Compares odds to detect value betting opportunities
+- Compares odds to detect value betting and middle betting opportunities

 - Automated notifications sent to a Telegram channel